ssahadevan-mendix/engineapp/README.md

 # engineapp
 StockAnalyzer that can be deployed to App Engine.
 Python

-+++Note: Updated to use th Yahoo API's - Work In Progress
+===Note: Updated to use th Yahoo API's - Work In Progress

 Store your API_KEY in .env file